 However, you may need to get special permission from your lender before you add someone to the deed if your home still has a mortgage.
 Take a look at the steps involved with how to add a name to a house deed.

 If you own a home in Florida, you'll need to go through your county's assessor or property records office.
 The process is pretty straightforward once you get your hands on the right paperwork.
 Here's a look at what you'll need to do to add names to house deeds in Florida:

-Download a blank copy of the Florida General Warranty Deed form from your county's deed assessor or property records department.
-Florida General Warranty Deed forms may also be available at your county courthouse or office supply stores.
+- Download a blank copy of the Florida General Warranty Deed that is available from your county's deed assessor, county courthouse or property records department.

 - Complete the form.
 The details you'll need to provide include your name, the name of the person being added to the deed, the property's address, the property's lot number and the date.
 Complete all of the required information without signing the document.

 - Get the form notarized in person with the person being adding to the deed.
 You will be required to sign the form in front of a notary.
 Make sure to bring along a photo identification like your driver's license or passport.

 - Lastly, file the deed with your county's deed assessor or property records department.
 You will be required to pay a filing fee that can total as much as $40.

 Things could get more complicated if you're adding someone to a deed with a mortgage.
 While the law in Florida permits you to add someone to your deed if you have a mortgage, many lenders add something called a due-on-sale clause to mortgage agreements.
 This clause gives the lender the right to call in your loan if you transfer the deed.

 While this clause may technically state that the loan can only be called in if your home is sold, the fact that adding someone to a deed technically transfers partial ownership of the home could be enough to trigger the clause.
 This is very important to look into before adding someone to a deed with a mortgage because you could be legally required to pay the remaining balance of your mortgage loan to your lender.